GirijaGajre/HousePricePridiction/README.md

 sion or Decision Tree]
 - *Implementation:* The model was trained using a simple algorithm implemented from scratch or with a library like scikit-learn.
 - *Training Features:* Utilized the selected features from the dataset to train the model.
-- *Accuracy:* [Mention model accuracy or performance metrics, if applicable]